ibm-webmethods-demos/webmethods-helm-charts/docs/index.md

-## Helm Charts by SoftwareAG Government Solutions
+## Helm Charts by Software AG Government Solutions

 This is a Helm Charts repository for the container images provided and maintained by [Software AG Government Solutions](https://www.softwareaggov.com)

 ### For more info on Software AG Government Solutions container images:

 The webMethods containers provided by Software AG Government Solutions are ***security-enhanced and continuously maintained*** containers.
-For more information, go to: [Product Containers by SoftwareAG Government Solutions](https://softwareag-government-solutions.github.io/saggov-containers/)
+For more information, go to: [Product Containers by Software AG Government Solutions](https://softwareag-government-solutions.github.io/saggov-containers/)

 ### Install the Chart Repo